How to Make a Duct Tape Rose Bridal Bouquet

-To start the center of the flower, cut a piece of tape about 2 inches long.
+To start the center of the flower, cut a piece of tape about two inches long.
 Carefully fold the end of the tape to a triangular point as shown.
-(Click on photos to enlarge.)

 Starting a one edge, roll the piece into a conical shape.
 (This part is kind of tricky at first, but it's important that you get it right; if the center isn't conical, the rest of the petals won't lay properly.)

-Cut another 2 inch strip of duct tape and fold the end to a point.
+Cut another two-inch strip of duct tape and fold the end to a point.
 Wrap this piece around the center cone to form a second petal.
 If you are unhappy with the petal placement, peel it off and try again until you are satisfied.

 Continue adding more duct tape petals until the flower reaches the desired fullness.
 Make sure the petals are added evenly all the way around the flower, keeping the center cone in the middle of the flower.

 Cut a strip of green duct tape approximately the same length as a pipe cleaner.
 Lay the strip with the sticky side facing up and lay the pipe cleaner along one edge of the tape.
 Carefully roll the duct tape around the pipe cleaner as tightly as possible.

 Hold the tape-wrapped pipe cleaner against the base of the flower so that it sticks out like a stem.
 Use one or two short strips of green duct tape to attach the stem to the head of the flower.